Basic Flash Equipment

-Many people who are interested in the Lighting With Portable Flash Workshop, who have yet to invest in a separate flash unit, ask me for advice on purchasing a flash.
+Many people who are interested in my Lighting With Portable Flash Workshop, who have yet to invest in a separate flash unit, ask me for advice on purchasing a flash.

 Here are some links showing the equipment that I use when it comes to flash photography.